renovatebot/renovate/lib/data/readme.md

 Read the [Renovate docs, key concepts page for changelogs](https://docs.renovatebot.com/key-concepts/changelogs/) to learn more about how Renovate fetches and displays changelogs.

+To locate the changelogs, Renovate requires:

+- the name of the package (`packageName`)
+- the datasource of the package
+- the URL to the changelog file (`changelogUrl`)

+Example:
+For the `zone.js` package, the changelog URL is https://github.com/angular/angular/blob/master/packages/zone.js/CHANGELOG.md.
+This will be added to the `npm` group in the `changelog-urls.json` file since the package's datasource is `npm`.

 ## Tell Renovate where to find source urls (`source-urls.json`)

 The `source-urls.json` has the information on source URL of multiple packages.